BlueTriton Brands

-BlueTriton Brands, Inc. is an American beverage company based in Stamford, Connecticut that is now part of Primo Brands.
+BlueTriton Brands, Inc. is an American beverage company based in Stamford, Connecticut and a subsidiary of Primo Brands.
 A former subsidiary of Nestlé, it was known between 2002 and 2021 as Nestlé Waters North America, Inc. and operated as the North American business unit of Nestlé Waters.
 It produced and distributed numerous brands of bottled water across North America including Arrowhead Water, Deer Park Spring Water, Ice Mountain, Pure Life, Splash, Saratoga, Ozarka, Poland Spring, and Zephyrhills.

 In early April 2021, the sale of the company's bottling operations to One Rock Capital Partners LLC and Metropoulos & Co. was concluded.
+BlueTriton merged with Primo Water a year and a half later.